makersacademy/bowling-challenge/README.md

 2. Make the presentation of the throws and frame total more like an actual bowling scorecard.
 [Example](https://www.bowlinggenius.com/)

-## Approach
-I built the bowling scorer in Javascript using TDD with Jasmine.

 ## Domain Model/Plan